-Argentina raises rates twice in a week
+Argentina raises interest rates to 40%

-Argentina's central bank has raised interest rates for the second time in a week as the country's currency, the peso, continues to fall sharply.
+Argentina's central bank has raised interest rates for the third time in eight days as the country's currency, the peso, continues to fall sharply.

-On Thursday, the bank hiked rates by three percentage points to 33.25%, following another three-point rise six days previously.

-However, it failed to stem the fall in the peso, which has lost a quarter of its value over the past year.
+The rises are aimed at supporting the peso, which has lost a quarter of its value over the past year.

 Analysts say the crisis is escalating and looks set to continue.

-Argentina is in the middle of a pro-market economic reform programme under President Mauricio Macri, who is seeking to reverse years of protectionism and high government spending under his Peronist predecessor, Cristina Fernandez de Kirchner.
+Argentina is in the middle of a pro-market economic reform programme under President Mauricio Macri, who is seeking to reverse years of protectionism and high government spending under his predecessor, Cristina Fernandez de Kirchner.

 Inflation, a perennial problem in Argentina, was at 25% in 2017, the highest rate in Latin America except for Venezuela.